Admissions

 • Two semesters of calculus-based probability, statistics, and/or stochastic processes, similar in content and rigor to Cornell courses ENGRD 2700, ORIE 3500 and/or ORIE 3510.
 Courses in which probability and statistical methods are used, but where theory is not the primary focus are not acceptable substitutes, nor are professional exam credentials (e.g., CFA, FRM).

-• An introductory finance course.
+• An introductory finance course, covering topics such as financial instruments, risk-return tradeoffs, and capital budgeting.
 Courses in economics and accounting are not acceptable substitutes.

 • Strongly recommended: A course in differential equations, similar in content and rigor to Cornell course MATH 2930.